pre-development and acquisition financing: overview

 Via Roble, in Escondido, California, is a mixed-income rental and homeowner community, which received pre-development and acquisition financing through California's Housing Enabled by Local Partnerships (HELP) Program.

-A HELP award of $1.85 million to the city of Escondido assisted with the site acquisition of Via Roble, as well as its development and rehabilitation.
+Although the program has been temporarily suspended, a HELP award of $1.85 million to the city of Escondido assisted with the site acquisition of Via Roble, as well as its development and rehabilitation.

 Click here to view more examples of programs at the state level.